-In this guide you’ll learn how to convert a SharePoint Wiki Page to PDF using a Power Automate.
-The Flow is triggered when a Wiki page is created in the ‘Site Pages’ folder, where it gets converted to PDF and written to a different MS SharePoint location.
-Our Flow actions also support the conversion of MS SharePoint Online pages.
+In this guide, you’ll learn how to convert a SharePoint wiki page to PDF using Power Automate and Muhimbi PDF Converter.
+This flow is triggered when a wiki page is created in the Site Pages folder, where it gets converted to PDF and written to a different MS SharePoint location.
+Our flow actions also support the conversion of MS SharePoint Online pages.

-Steps to convert your Wiki to PDF using Power Automate:
+Steps to convert your wiki to PDF using Power Automate:

 - Create a flow in Power Automate

-- Define your action (Convert to PDF)
+- Define your action

 - Publish your workflow

-Create a new Flow and use the SharePoint Online trigger ‘When a file is created in a folder’.
-Fill out the URL for the site collection and select the relevant folder.
+Create a new flow and use the When a file is created in a folder trigger for SharePoint Online.
+Fill out the URL for the site address and select the relevant folder.

-2: Convert HTML to PDF
+2: Converting HTML to PDF

-Insert Muhimbi’s ‘Convert HTML to PDF’ action and fill it out as per the screenshot displayed below.
-You will need to substitute the source URL with ‘x-ms-file-path-encoded' which is the output of ‘When a file is created in a folder’ action., Ensure that the appropriate Username and password is entered in the Advanced options section.
+Insert Muhimbi’s Convert HTML to PDF action and fill it out as shown in the screenshot displayed below.
+You’ll need to substitute the Source URL or HTML field with x-ms-file-path-encoded, which is the output of the When a file is created in a folder action.
+In the advanced options section, fill in the appropriate user name and password.

-3: Create a file
+3: Creating a File

-Insert a ‘Create File’ action to write the converted file back to SharePoint Online.
-Select the Site Address and Folder path appropriately.
-Select ‘Base File Name’ which is the output of ‘Convert HTML to PDF’ action for ‘File Name’ and ‘Processed file content’ which is the output of ‘Convert HTML to PDF’ action for ‘File Content’.
+Insert a Create file action to write the converted file back to SharePoint Online.
+In the Site Address and Folder Path fields, fill in the appropriate information.
+In the File Name field, select Base file name.pdf, which is the output of the Convert HTML to PDF action.
+In the File Content field, select Processed file content, which is the output of the Convert HTML to PDF action.

-4: Publish the workflow
+4: Publishing the Workflow